IrinaZarzu/IrinaZarzu/README.md

 - ⚡ Fun fact: ...
 -->

 Hello! 👋 I'm Irina, a passionate Cloud Engineer with a focus on AWS solutions and aspiring to master cloud architecture.
-Currently, I am enhancing my skills through hands-on projects and certification programs like AWS Cloud Practitioner and Solutions Architect.
+Currently, I am enhancing my skills through hands-on projects and earned AWS Cloud Practitioner and Solutions Architect certifications.

 🚀 **What I Do:**
 - Develop scalable and efficient cloud solutions.